 Today was my most ‘forensic-y’ day, as I had my Applications of Forensic Psychology module.
 For those interested in criminology/mental-health psychology, I would highly recommend applying for this module in 2nd Year!

 From 12-2pm I attended my seminar, and from 4-4.30pm I had a meeting with my dissertation supervisor.
-The Department of Psychology is especially talented at reaching out and checking on students’ wellbeing/progress.
-Particularly 3rd-Years, who have large amounts of study time away from the Department.
+Psychology is especially talented at reaching out and checking on students’ wellbeing/progress.
+Particularly 3rd-Years, who have large amounts of study time away from campus.

 Tuesday was also a day to let my hair down at the Psychology Society Christmas formal.
 It’s so important to have downtime aside from university, and the Psychology Society is one of the best places to make friends with people with the same interests as you.